christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 In both cases, you have to grant all your users independently.

-To observe : **never re-use, never download a credentials.** Copy them once to your `.aws/credentials` file, to one computer only.
+**Never re-use, never download a credentials.** Copy them once to your `.aws/credentials` file, to one computer only.